NatronGitHub/Natron/INSTALL_OSX.md

     brew install expat cairo glew
     brew install pyside

+The last command above should tell you do do that if the `homebrew.pth` file does not exist:

+    mkdir -p /Users/devernay/Library/Python/2.7/lib/python/site-packages
+    echo 'import site; site.addsitedir("/usr/local/lib/python2.7/site-packages")' >> ~/Library/Python/2.7/lib/python/site-packages/homebrew.pth

  To install the openfx-io and openfx-misc sets of plugin, you also need the following:

-    brew install ilmbase openexr freetype fontconfig ffmpeg opencolorio openimageio
+    brew install ilmbase openexr freetype fontconfig ffmpeg opencolorio openimageio seexpr

 also set the correct value for the pkg-config path (you can also put this in your .bash_profile):